Student Teaching Information

 The Student Teaching Placement Office welcomes you to the most important learning experience in your teacher education program.
 We hope this experience will be exciting, fruitful, and meaningful.
 In order to make it a success, please adhere to the following policies carefully.

-Lynette Kerrigan, STE Placement Officer
+Lynette Kerrigan, Field Experience Placement Officer

 - You must have and maintain the required GPA for your program before you will be allowed to Student Teach.